 When you picture Las Vegas, lots of things probably come to mind—dazzling lights, slot machines, mesmerizing shows, opulent hotels.
 But all of that is just a small part of this sprawling desert oasis.
 Almost completely surrounded by national parks and recreational land, the city of Las Vegas is full of natural beauty; especially in the fall and winter months, when temperatures are more bearable and you can stay outside for longer than 10 minutes.
-With endless opportunities to camp, hike and explore, Las Vegas proves it has so much more than gambling.
+With endless opportunities to camp and hike, Las Vegas proves it has so much more than gambling.

 Oasis Las Vegas RV Resort